Aeration

 your pond then send us an email before you buy.

-These pond aeration systems are complete and ready-to-go packages
+systems are complete and ready-to-go packages including everything

-including everything you need: lockable heavy-duty aluminum cabinet,
+you need: lockable heavy-duty aluminum cabinet, efficient rocking

-efficient rocking piston air compressor, base mounted quad-diffuser
+piston air compressor, base mounted quad-diffuser airstone synergistic

-airstone synergistic diffuser assembly, 6 foot power cord, GFCI receptacle,
+diffuser assembly, 6 foot power cord, GFCI receptacle, 3/8" weighted

-3/8" weighted tubing which is self sinking so the installation
+tubing which is self sinking so the installation of your diffusers

-of your diffusers from the boat is easier because everything sinks
+from the boat is easier because everything sinks out-of-sight and

 The included noise-reducing, fan-ventilated, weatherproof, heavy-duty